Login Form

 • Every subsequent division is worth 49% of the previous one, so D4 is worth 11 points, D5 is worth 5 points, and D6 is worth 2 points.

-• Indoor championships aren't currently worth a point (though we may revised this in the future).
-With apologies to DILFS, Jelly Beans and Sticky Bandits, Winter sessions are often used to make new teams and play with new people.
+• Indoor championships aren't currently worth a point (though we may revise this in the future).
+With apologies to DILFS, Jelly Beans, Sticky Bandits, Eyes Downtown and Friendship Club, Winter sessions are often used to make new teams and play with new people.
 No team should be penalized in the rankings for doing that instead of entering their usual squad.
+We'll give them credit for "number of titles", which they've earned, but zero points awarded.
+Indoor championships are abbreviated as "W:A" (Winter: A) and "W:B" on the chart below, to make it a little easier to read.

 It's an arbitrary system of course, but it's the one we chose.
-So here is the updated list of your "greatest champions of all time" going into the Fall 2023 playoffs (active teams are highlighted below):
+So here is the updated list of your "greatest champions of all time" going into the Fall 2024 playoffs (active teams are highlighted below; split into two segments side-by-side to make font size more easily readable):

 We always debate making a change to the math above so that subsequent championships in the same division would be worth less the second time around.
-After all, is it fair that Puckett keeps improving their standings by winning D4 over and over?
-Shouldn't they move up at some point?
+After all, was it fair that Puckett kept improving their standings by winning D4 over and over?
+Shouldn't they have moved up before this session?
 But for now we decided to leave it as is.

 So where does that leave us today?
-Legends has tied Green & Associates by winning their third D1 championship, and two more would tie Public Enemy as the greatest team in TSL history.
-Eyes Downtown could jump from 9th to 5th with a win, and Sticky Bandits from 13th to 8th.
+Wet Bandits (Legends) have tied Green & Associates by winning their third D1 championship, and two more would tie Public Enemy as the greatest team in TSL history.
+Eyes Downtown could jump from 5th to 2nd with another win, and Sticky Bandits from 9th to 4th.

-Puckett All-Stars is tied with Public Enemy for the most TSL Championships of all-time with five.
-If they win again this season, they'll be the most decorated champions in TSL history.
-You can decide yourself if that deserves an asterisk for never moving up to win D3!
+The Sticky Bandits are tied with Public Enemy and Puckett All-Stars for the most total TSL Championships of all-time with five.
+If they win again this season, they'll stand alone as the only six time champions in TSL history.

 Bottom line, people remember champions, not the teams who come in second place, so immortality can only be found by winning it all.
 Good luck!